 one pan wonder chicken with chorizo&potatoes, green beans with almonds, classic chocolate cake

-Serve for a weekend lunch or casual dinner, the chicken only requires a single pan and it is prepared and ready-without fuss- in two hours.
+Serve for a weekend lunch or casual dinner, the chicken only requires a single pan and it is prepared and ready-without a fuss- in two hours.

 The green beans with the crunch of slivered almonds works well as a side dish but broccoli or a bright, crunchy green salad is also a nice addition.